dotnet/csharplang/proposals/default-interface-methods.md

 > ***Open Issue:*** We need to specify the precise meaning of the access modifiers such as `protected` and `internal`, and which declarations do and do not override them (in a derived interface) or implement them (in a class that implements the interface).

-Interfaces may declare `static` members, including nested types, methods, indexers, properties, and events.
+Interfaces may declare `static` members, including nested types, methods, indexers, properties, events, and static constructors.
 The default access level for all interface members is `public`.

-Interfaces may not declare constructors, destructors, or fields.
+Interfaces may not declare instance constructors, destructors, or fields.

 > ***Open Issue:*** Should operator declarations be permitted in an interface?
 Probably not conversion operators, but what about others?